Trump suggests he will be arrested Tuesday, calls for supporters to ‘protest, take our nation back!’

 The Trump Organization declared the reimbursement to Cohen to be a legal expense.

-If charges are filed against Trump, this would be the first time in U.S. history a former president is criminally indicated.
+If charges are filed against Trump, this would be the first time in U.S. history a former president is criminally indicted.

 Trump’s attorney, Joe Tacopina, told The New York Daily News that Trump would not refuse to surrender himself if he is charged in the case.